 One of the most important steps is understanding the market value of what you have.
 Here are a few things that tend to shock people when they sell their silver jewellery:

-It might only be worth scrap value
+your silver jewellery might only be worth scrap value

 You might think of your jewellery as rare and valuable, a jewellery dealer might think of it only in terms of its scrap or melt value.

-Sentimental items aren’t worth more
+Sentimental silver jewellery isn’t worth more

 If the piece has a high sentimental value, it won’t necessarily equate to value in the jewellery trade.

-Some jewellery depreciates in value
+Some silver jewellery depreciates in value

 If you remember what you paid for your silver jewellery, you could be disappointed to learn it’s now worth a fraction of what you bought it for.